francesca-figueroa/Star_Traders/TESTING.md

 6. Record if and in what relative direction the ship moved for steps 2-5.
 Record if it moved in a way not described in the respective steps.

-The test is considered a success if:
-	the ship moved in all the expected ways as described in the instructions.
+The test is considered a success if the ship moved in all the expected ways as described in the instructions.

 The test is considered a failure if the above is not true.